Mhanyn/MHanyn/README.md

 ## 📬 Say hi

-Always glad to hear from people working on healthcare AI, rare disease problems, or anything where the data is messy and the margin for error is low.
+Always glad to hear from people working on healthcare AI, ML engineering, or anything where the data is messy and the margin for error is low.

 📧 [mar.hanyn@gmail.com](mailto:mar.hanyn@gmail.com)